 The Flag

-The American flag first flew over Texas in 1845, where it remained until the present day.
-The well-known flag has 13 horizontal red and white stripes that represent the 13 original colonies.
+The American flag first flew over Texas in 1845, where it has remained to the present day.
+The well-known flag features 13 horizontal red and white stripes, representing the 13 original colonies.

 It also features a navy blue square in the top left corner with 50 stars representing each of the 50 states.